JorgeBarradoGonzalez/Discover/README.md

 A couple of annotation regarding Shares:

-    1 The video contained in the 'Share' card, is
+1. The video contained in the 'Share' card, is playable thanks to the library android-youtube-player of the user PierfrancescoSoffritti <a>https://github.com/PierfrancescoSoffritti/android-youtube-player</a> The insertion of the video was intended also with Youtube API but it was not possible.
+I looked for alternatives and this was the best I found.
+I completely recommend the library.
+It is flexible so you can modify it if you so need.

+2. Shares information is filled in the RecyclerView process.
+Several threads are called for this purpouse, including if the Share the user is seeing is already liked by them.